gitvitorbin/qa-engineer-assignment/README.md

+# Summary:

+  -  Quality Assurance engineer test
+  -  Automated Testing Assignment
+  -  About the solution for the assignment

+\
+&nbsp;

 # Quality Assurance engineer test
 Welcome to the QA Engineer tech test.
 We expect the work to take around 1 to 1.5 hours, and we thank you in advance for taking that time for us!